corsairmarks/asari_portraits_revisited/mod/README.md

     * Added Unruly - Asari government is extremely decentralized and "young" Asari tend to be restless and rebellious, it seemed to fit
     * Can randomly spawn
     * Gains Psionic Theory for free
+* As of Stellaris 3.8, the Asari are part of the Humanoid species class
+* Add custom trait "Asari Longevity" for species using the Asari portraits
+    * This trait makes leaders begin at an older age
+    * Add bonus lifespan to compensate for their older starting age
+    * Automatically given to any species designed with the Asari portraits for free at game start
+    * Enhanced art from original trait

 ## Compatibility